pmccaughtry/book-finder/api/README.md

 # Book Finder API

 ## Overview
-This project utilizes FastAPI to perform books searches on behalf of clients.
-The book searches are obtained from Google Books API.
+This project utilizes FastAPI to perform book searches on behalf of clients.
+The search results are obtained from Google Books API.

-## Setup
+## API Start-up
-Run the setup.sh (Linux/MacOS) or setup.ps1 (Windows) script from the project_root/scripts directory:

-Linux example: `ilant-health-assessment/scripts/setup.sh`

-If you are only interested in building the API run `ilant-health-assessment/scripts/api_setup.sh`
+To start the Book Finder API only, run `npm run fastapi-dev` from the project root directory (book-finder).
+This will install dependencies from requirements.txt and start the API in development mode.

 ## Testing
 To test the files in this application run the following commands from the terminal:

-1. If not in the application server directory: `cd ilant-health-assessment/server`
+1. If not in the application server directory: `cd book-finder/api`
 2. Run tests: `pytest tests`

 ## API Endpoints